microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 DataObject also provides a "root" **Distributed Data Structure (DDS)**.
 DDSes are collaborative data structures that you'll use like local data structures, but as each client modifies the data, all other clients will see the changes.
 This "root" DDS is a [SharedDirectory][] which stores key/value pairs and works very similarly to a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), providing methods like `set()` and `get()`.
 However, it also fires a `"valueChanged"` event so we can observe changes to the data coming in from other users.

-To instantiate the DataObject, the Fluid Framework needs a corresponding factory.
+To instantiate the DataObject, Fluid Framework needs a corresponding factory.
 Since we're using the DataObject class, we'll also use the [DataObjectFactory][] which pairs with it.
 In this case we just need to provide it with a unique name ("dice-roller" in this case) and the class constructor.
 The third and fourth parameters are not used: